 Mehlig kochende potatoes are those that contain the most starch: they fall apart easily when boiled, slip easily from their skins and have a dry, fluffy, floury texture once cooked.
 They have lovely crispy outsides and fluffy insides when roasted, and they can make good mash, though you need to be very careful not to overwork them or it’ll end up gluey.
 Starchy potatoes are also good for dishes that involves using potatoes as a dough, such as gnocchi, dumplings or croquettes.
 Mehlig kochende potatoes are good at absorbing liquids, so choose them for serving with sauces, and as long as you don’t let them overcook, they’re also good for adding to soups and curries.
 Most importantly of all, mehlig kochende potatoes make the perfect baking potato: they’re fluffy and light and absorb butter beautifully.

-In supermarkets, bags of mehlig kochende potatoes have a blue label.
+In German supermarkets, bags of mehlig kochende potatoes often have a blue label.
 The best-known varieties in Germany include: Adretta, Aula, Freya, Gunda (pictured top), Karat, Libana, Lipsi, Melina and Naturella.